LukeGrahamLandry/franca/devlog.md

   It works less than Kate so the problem must be in my extension not my lsp.
 - problem was not telling it which TextDocumentSyncCapability i wanted. kate just picked one i guess.
   But now it works and I do get colours, so that part at least was just a kate problem.

+## struct init as function (Mar 16)

+// The above is a macro that expands to:
+// const Person = (age: i64, gender: i64)!struct;
+// fn (age: i64, gender: i64) Person = (age: age, gender: gender)!construct;
+// Note, this is not a ~constructor~, its just a function that happens to construct a value of the new type.
+// There's nothing actually special about the function, its just a convention that seems nice.
+// I think constructors in java/c++ are a bit weird because you have access to a 'this' pointer before you've actually produced a value in a valid state.
+// Instead, here you are forced the figure out all the fields you want and put them in place all at once.
+// TODO: currently (a: b) === (a: b)!construct and there's nothing forcing someone to actually call your nice factory function (private fields, etc.).

 ## Dot call syntax (Mar 15)